 Get the written content you need.
-Pinellas County Writer services provide written content for your site that satisfies visitor curiosity about you, answers their questions about your products, and provides search engines the information they need to catalogue you and deliver you to your customers and followers.
+Pinellas County Writer services provide written content for your site that satisfies visitor curiosity about you, answers their questions about your products, and provides search engines the information they need to catalogue you and put you in front of your customers and followers.

 Blogs have not diminished true article writing.
 While Internet blogging has moved heavily into the space that articles used to occupy, it has not replaced them.
 What defines an article is authority.
-It is not an opinion piece and it does not take the converstational tone that a blog does.
+It is not an opinion piece and it does not take the conversational tone that a blog does.
 It is also something that requires and uses research above and beyond a blog.
-While blogs may call for research, that study often takes only an hour or less.
+While blogs may call for research, that study may only take an hour or so.
 Not so for the article.
 It is an authoritative piece based on researched facts.
-Because of that, it is, by necessity longer than the average blog.
+Because of that, it is, by necessity, longer than the average blog.
 While blogs are quick and easy, articles are thorough and precise.

 Articles are for the serious reader.
 They're also for the serious customer or client.
-If that's what your after, your publication should have articles.
+If that's what you're after, your publication should have articles.

-SEO stands for Search Engine Optimization.
-And what's that?
-SEO is the art of making your website as attractive to search engines as possible.
+SEO is the craft of making your website as attractive to search engines as possible.

 While some sections of a website may seem peripheral, to a search engine, they are not.
 Together, those pages present a package that the search engine uses to evaluate your site.
 For your rankings, the writing on those pages is invaluable.
 It should present information targeted to your purpose and it should have sufficient volume.

 Social media has grown up.
-It is no longer the playground merely for the young, it is a meeting place for the world.
+It is no longer the playground merely for the young, but rather a meeting place for the world.
 That includes the world of business.